-Fortunately, the factions Fortunately, the factions don't always get their way, and when the occasional spanner is thrown in the works the more intelligent delegates look on in amusement.
-Small changes in amendments can lead to the most amazing confusion, as the majority of delegates look around dazed, not knowing which way to yote.
+Sadly the delegates on conference floor follow these leaders like sheep.
+Before each session, badly produced newsheets instruct delegates how to vote on particular amendments.
+For delegates, conference suddenly becomes easier: just pick up your factions newsheet and follow the simple instructions.
+Fortunately, the factions and when the occasional spanner is thrown in the works the more intelligent delegates look on in amusement.
+Small changes in amendments can lead to the most amazing confusion, as the majority of delegates look around dazed, not knowing which way to vote.
 While the majority of delegates follow like sheep, the factions fight dirty.
 If NOLS put as much effort into fighting the Tory government as they did into bashing Left Unity, then we would all be living on £10,000 a year.
 But all the energy at conference is put into defeating opponents, rather than fighting for ordinary students.
 But it's not only the backstabbing which leads to a distinct lack of action; with conference sitting from nine in the morning till twelve at night, by day two most delegates are suffering from conference disease.
-The disease affects delegates' limited supply of common sense.
-Suddenly, the